projectatomic/adb-vagrant-registration/README.md

     $ bundle exec rake features FEATURE=features/<feature-filename>.feature

-After test execution the Cucumber test reports can be found under _build/features_report.html_.
+After test execution the acceptance test reports can be found under _build/features_report.html_.
-They can also be opened via
+They can also be opened via:

     $ bundle exec rake features:open_report